top of page

 Post: Blog2_Post

-Exploring free online pre-college courses is a great opportunity, especially if you have a deep passion for a particular subject.
-These courses allow you to enhance your knowledge, gain practical insights, and demonstrate your dedication, which can greatly benefit your college applications and future resumes.
+Exploring free online pre-college courses is a great opportunity for high school students, especially if you have a deep interest in a particular subject.
+These free online courses allow you to enhance your knowledge, gain practical insights, and demonstrate your dedication, which can greatly benefit your college applications and future resumes.

-Enrolling in online pre-college courses can significantly enhance your college applications by highlighting your commitment to academic excellence and practical expertise in your chosen field.
-Admission committees look for candidates who show a genuine passion for their chosen discipline, which you holistically work towards through courses, internships, research, and pre-college programs!
+Enrolling in free online courses for high school students can boost your college applications by highlighting your commitment to academic excellence and practical expertise in your chosen field.
+Admission committees look for candidates who show a genuine interest in their chosen discipline, which you can show through courses, internships, research, and pre-college programs!

 What should I look for when choosing an online course?